 Tintic High School is committed to the ideal that teacher instruction cannot be duplicated.
 Direct instruction, group discussion, group work, and other classroom activities are difficult to replicate through make up.
 As such, THS students should be aware that attendance may factor into their classroom grades.
-Please remember excessive absences, excused or unexcused, impact individual grades and the curriculum's rigor.
+Please remember excessive absences, excused or unexcused, impact not only individual grades but also the rigor of the curriculum.
 Academic grades may be impacted by attendance in participation-based classes, such as band, drama, physical education, etc.